airpair/getting-started-with-event-data-and-keenio/post.md

 ![SDKs](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/11.png)

 Open up command line (or Terminal on Mac), and type curl and hit enter.
 If you get the response `curl: try 'curl --help' or 'curl --manual' for more information` that means you have cURL installed.
-If you don't have it installed, you can [download cURL](http://curl.haxx.se/download.html).
+If you don't have it installed, go ahead and [download cURL](http://curl.haxx.se/download.html).

 All cURL URL's will start with a format as follows:
 `https://api.keen.io/3.0/projects/<PROJECT_ID>/events/<EVENT_COLLECTION>?api_key=<READ_OR_WRITE_KEY>`

 Remember the Project ID and API Keys that were provided to us from our Project Overview page?
 We'll plug those into the URL above to start formatting our URL.
-Note that our URL may get a little unwieldy at times, but this is still the simplest method to demonstrate this tutorial.
-As long as you break down the URL into different sections you should be able to follow along fairly easily.
+Note that the URL can get a little unwieldy at times, but this is still the simplest method to demonstrate for the purposes of this tutorial.
+As long as you break down the URL into different sections, you should be able to follow along fairly easily.

 In this case, the base URL that we will use will be:
 `https://api.keen.io/3.0/projects/5509ba1f59949a13de470f54/events/servingsOfCoffee?api_key=D499FEABD15DB6383BBBFBAA735FD5C0`

 Note how we just subbed in the Project ID, name of the Event we'll be creating, and our API Key.
 For the purposes of this demo, we'll just use the Master API Key as it's much shorter and easier to read than the Read and Write Keys.
-For your project you will almost always want to instead use your Read or Write Keys instead of the Master API Key, as the Master can be used to delete data.
+For your project you will almost always want to use the Read or Write Keys instead of the Master API Key, as the Master can be used to delete data.

 ### How To Event